BrcMapsTeam/geonode_user_guides/README.md

 Add layers to Geonode using the command line.
 This is for large layers which cannot be uploaded through the user interface

+# 98

+Naming conventions for Geonode.
+Makesure when we WMS into Geonode, we know what we are getting.

 ## 99

 This is the master user guide, for users of geonode, not administrators.